✦ just visiting

 Europe

-Most EU countries don't have a simple ISA equivalent — but many have their own tax-advantaged accounts.
+Most EU countries do not have a simple ISA equivalent — but many have their own tax-advantaged accounts.
 In the Netherlands there's the beleggingsrekening (taxable) and lijfrente (pension).
 Germany has the Depot (taxable) and Riester-Rente.
 France has the PEA (tax-free after 5 years, up to €150,000).
 The EU-wide PEPP pension product is also now available.
 For most European investors, a low-cost ETF brokerage account through DEGIRO or Trade Republic is the practical starting point.

 best starting point